DarenAce/salnikov-andrey-otus-fs-js/README.md

 Homework for this module is stored in `react` directory each in separate subdirectory.
 Description is available in `readme.md` file.
 ## Module 4.
 Vue.
 Homework for this module is stored in `vue` directory each in separate subdirectory.
 Description is available in `readme.md` file.
+## Module 5.
+Angular.
+Homework for this module is stored in `angular` directory each in separate subdirectory.
+Description is available in `readme.md` file.